MichaelG-B/Capstone_Project/README.md

 * [@MichaelG-B](https://github.com/MichaelG-B)

-## Segment 3

-### Michael Beyer - Square Role

-- Worked on creating a GIF for our Crash Locations map that would skim through markers on the map by year (1962-1973)

-- Worked with Ben and Clara to edit our Leaflet/D3 map we created; specifically testing out additional layers that could potentially be used.

-- Worked on editing our mock slides to prepare for the final presentation.

-- Updated and managed our projects github repository in order to keep a clean working repository

-- Helped team members with issues/problems that arose with Github

-### Samuel Boester - Triangle
 #### Initial Draft
 Utilizing a scrapped database for U.S.A.F. plane crashes during the Vietnam War, multiple supervised ML models were created to see if pilot survival could be predicted by the following **1)** The ammunition or guns used to shoot down the plane "Defense type" **2)** Location data such as “Mission Phase” and home “Base” **3)** The pilot's aircraft "Aircraft Type".
 Other variables existed in the database, however many observations had null values.
 Therefore, usable features were limited for our model.
 Considering our data types (All Categorical) and limited observations (1000-1500) an ensemble model appeared to be the best fit for our analysis.
 To prove that multiple sampling techniques and logistic regression analysis were run and compared based upon balanced accuracy scores.